alplagnard/Binance_challenge/README.md

 ## Annex

 There may be a way to find the number of accessible coordinates by Alice with a mathematical function.
-The file [column](./file/column.json) show the number of accessible coordinates in each columns.
+The file [column](./file/column.json) shows the number of accessible coordinates in each columns.
 We can see that there is a linearity in the numbers of accessible coordinates while comparing columns.